dsuryd/dotNetify/DevApp.ViewModels/Docs/Overview.md

 ﻿## Overview

-DotNetify makes it super easy to __connect your React/React Native app to a cross-platform .NET back-end__.
+DotNetify makes it super easy to connect your React/React Native app to a cross-platform .NET back-end.
 It frees you up from having to write AJAX requests or Web APIs, and your app gets real-time two-way communication through WebSockets with [SignalR](https://docs.microsoft.com/en-us/aspnet/core/signalr/?view=aspnetcore-2.1) for free.

 Whether in a brand-new ASP.NET Core project that runs on Windows, Linux, and Mac, or in an existing ASP.NET MVC codebase, you can use it right away with only a tiny footprint and get your app running in minutes!
 Need proof?
 Pick one and try it out: